-Toggle rate (%) is the rate at which the output of a synchronous logic element switches compared to a given clock input.
+Toggle rate (%) is the rate at which the output of a synchronous logic element switches with respect to a given clock input.
 It is modeled as a percentage between 0 - 100%.
 A toggle rate of 100% means that on average the output toggles once during every clock cycle.
-As an example, If a signal changes at every four clock cycles with respect to a clock of any frequency, then the Toggle Rate is: $(1/4)^100 = 25\%$.
+As an example, If a signal changes at every four clock cycles with respect to a clock of any frequency, then the Toggle Rate is: (1/4)\100 = 25%.